alexispurslane/embryo-engine/README.md

 open-world RPGs of Bethesda Game Studios like *Oblivion* and especially *Morrowind*?
 Do you wish more games like those existed, or do you want to make one of your own?
-Do you find yourself wishing for a game engine that is leaner, more genre-focused, and easier to fully understand and even modify, than mainstream offerings?
+Do you find yourself wishing for a game engine that is leaner, more genre-focused, and easier to fully understand and even modify than mainstream offerings?
 Are you finding yourself fighting with mainstream offerings to achieve the things you want, or finding that their tools are too bloated, GUI-focused, confusing, and slow?
 Do you crave the cold certainty of